Slow persuasion: Equilibrium information provision

-Provided $v(p_0) > u(p_0)$ (the interesting case), the long-run induced beliefs $\{p^-,p^+\}$ that we study are generically the unique ones consistent with a best reply. \footnote{See supplemental \cref{app:generic_lr} for a discussion.} In general, they are the least extreme beliefs induced by some best reply. \footnote{Because any best reply must set $\Lambda>0$ on $\{v>u\}$.}
+Provided $v(p_0) > u(p_0)$ (the interesting case), the long-run beliefs $\{p^-,p^+\}$ that we study are generically the unique ones consistent with a best reply---see \cref{suppl:generic_lr} for a discussion.
+In general, they are the least extreme beliefs induced by some best reply (by \cref{footnote:BR_unique}).